At Raytheon Australia, we look for opportunities where we can make a difference and have a lasting impact.

 Supporting The Reintegration Of Our Nation's Veterans

-In addition to the corporate support provided by the company, our employees are also passionate about supporting those that have served and sacrificed for our country.
-Employees participate in a range of fundraisers and workplace events to raise further funds for this cause.
+In addition to the corporate support provided by the company, our employees also participate in a range of fundraisers and workplace events to raise further funds for Soldier On, with over $16,000 being donated by employees over the last two years in support of Soldier On’s ‘Host A BBQ’ campaign.

 Science, Technology, Engineering and Maths (STEM) Education